paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/masking/index.rst.txt

     *float*, *optional*

-    Cutoff to select sources in the SUMSS map, corrected for the primary beam (Jy)
+    Cutoff to select sources in the SUMSS map, corrected for the primary beam (Jy) or cutoff in sigmas for sofia source finder